koljapluemer/arabic-concordances-explorer/README.md

 # Basic Arabic Sentences Tutor

-Practice essential Egyptian Arabic phrases.
+Explore Arabic (MSA) with concordances.

 ![Screenshot of the app](app_screenshot.png)

 ## User Stories

-- [x] As a learner, I want to memorize relevant phrases to get by in Egypt in an efficient and fun way.
+- [] As a learner, I want to practice Arabic reading.
-- [x] As the programmer, I want to learn more about how sentence learning works best

 ## About

-What more can I say?
-A small web game to practice sentence useful for daily life in Egypt.
-Some gamification, some naive Spaced Repetition under the hood.
-Check it out [here](https://basic-arabic-sentences.koljapluemer.com/)

 ## Running / Contributing / Experimenting